mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

 <p class="description">A fast and extendable data table and data grid for React.
 It's a feature-rich component available in MIT or Commercial versions.</p>

-The component leverages the power of React and TypeScript, to provide the best UX, while manipulating an unlimited set of data.
+The component leverages the power of React and TypeScript, to provide the best UX while manipulating an unlimited set of data.
 It comes with an intuitive API for real-time updates, accessibility, as well as theming and custom templates, all with blazing fast performance.

 ## Overview

 Data tables display information in a grid-like format of rows and columns.
-They organize information in a way that’s easy to scan, so that users can look for patterns and insights.
+They organize information in a way that’s easy to scan so that users can look for patterns and insights.
 The data grid comes in 2 versions:

 - `DataGrid` **MIT licensed** as part of the community edition.
 It's an extension of `@material-ui/core`.
 - `XGrid` **Commercially licensed** as part of the X product line offering.

-The features only available in the commercial version are suffixed with a <span style="font-size: 26px" role="img" title="Enterprise">⚡️</span> icon.
+The features only available in the commercial version are suffixed with a <span class="pro"></span> icon.
 You can check the [feature comparison](/components/data-grid/getting-started/#feature-comparison) for more details.
 See [Pricing](https://material-ui.com/store/items/material-ui-x/) for details on purchasing licenses.